Arts and Kindness Mentoring Programme and training days

-We bring together the participants from across Kent for three Away-Days in Canterbury over the course of a 6-month period.
-Each participant is assigned with an experienced mentor who they meet throughout the duration of the programme, and who supports their personal and professional goals.
-These goals feed into the development of a new initiative devised by participants that benefits the wider community, often setting in motion a new approach.
-Participants become part of People United’s community of practice, benefitting from ongoing support, resources and a network of peers.
+We brought together the participants from across Kent for three Away-Days in Canterbury over the course of a 6-month period.
+Each participant was assigned with an experienced mentor who they met throughout the duration of the programme, and who supported their personal and professional goals.
+These goals fed into the development of new initiatives devised by participants for the benefit of the wider community, often setting in motion a new approach.
+Participants became part of People United’s community of practice, benefitting from ongoing support, resources and a network of peers.

-The programme is based on People United’s philosophy and research that the arts have a unique potential to grow the conditions that lead to kindness, civic participation and social cohesion.
+The programme was based on People United’s philosophy and research that the arts have a unique potential to grow the conditions that lead to kindness, civic participation and social cohesion.

 Please get in touch to find out more

 The defining characteristics of our guidance is our emphasis on starting with the positive, taking time to reflect and listen, being open and flexible, not pretending we know all the answers and being enthusiastic for imaginative change.
-These are typically led by Founder Associate Tom Andrews, Head of Creative Programmes Sarah Fox or one of our other associates (depending on your needs and requirements).
+These are typically led by Founder Associate Tom Andrews, or Associate and former Head of Creative Programmes, Sarah Fox, or one of our other associates (depending on your needs and requirements).